krabiworld/Module/README.md

 ## Build and run
 1. Clone this repository.
-2. In directory `src/main/resources` rename `application.example.properties` and `hibernate.example.properties` to `application.properties` and `hibernate.properties` and write required data to these files.
+2. In directory `src/main/resources` rename `application.example.yml` to `application.yml` and write required data to these files.
 3. Create tables with provided schemas in directory `src/main/resources/schemas`.
 4. Install JDK 17.
 5. Run `./gradlew build` to build executable jar file.
-6. And run `java -jar /build/libs/module.jar` to start the bot.
+6. And run `java -jar /build/libs/Module-<version>.jar` to start the bot.

 ## License
 Module is licensed under the [GPL v3](LICENSE)